 And the unresolved mystery

-Mystery is a mystery, until it is uncovered.
+The mystery is a mystery until it is uncovered.
 Once it is uncovered, it is just another history.
 Let the Mystery of Roopkund be a mystery, let her beauty be wonder forever.

 “Death is a mystery, and burial is a secret.” ― Stephen King, Pet Sematary